schlags/valheim-server/README.md

 _______

-_Massive thanks to @sethmachine for the amazing documentation for his incredible documentation about this process [here](https://www.sethmachine.io/2021/02/11/host-valheim-with-docker/)_
+_Massive thanks to @sethmachine for the amazing documentation about this process [here](https://www.sethmachine.io/2021/02/11/host-valheim-with-docker/)_